dupuyjs/CoverageAnalysis/usage-sample/README.md

 # Usage Sample for Coverage Analysis Tool

 In our project we have integrated the tool into an Azure DevOps pipeline as a separate [stage](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml).
 This integration is included here as sample.
-Additionally we have added the integration as GitHub Action as sample.

 ## Integration with Azure Pipelines

-There are two files:
+There are two files for integration where the tool should run:

 1) `azure-pipelines.yml`:
     * This is the default name of most pipelines in the root directory of the repository.